State of Decay: State of Decay 2 (2018)

 State of Decay 2 was the follow-up to the first game.
 It introduces a four-player cooperative mode, which was scrapped in the first game due to limited resources, to the franchise.
 It was released for the Xbox One in May 2018.
 While the critical reception to the game was mixed, the game was the best-selling video game in the US in its month of release, with launch sales doubling that of the first game.
 Enabled by the success of Xbox Game Pass, the game had more than 5 million players in 2019.
 An expansion, Heartland, as well as several pieces of downloadable content, were released for the game.
 An enhanced version of the game named the "Juggernaut Edition" which added numerous quality-of-life improvements to the game, was released in March 2020.

-State of Decay 3 (TBA)
+State of Decay 3 (2027)

 Following the release of State of Decay 2, Microsoft fully acquired Undead Labs, making it a first-party studio.
-It is working on the third installment in the franchise, which is set to be released for Windows and Xbox Series X/S.
+It is working on the third installment in the franchise, which is set to be released for PlayStation 5, Windows and Xbox Series X/S in 2027.